Peach War: Occupation and attacks

 At daybreak on September 15, 1655, about 500 Munsee in 64 canoes landed near the southern end of Manhattan.
 They proceeded to break down doors, ransack houses, and threaten or beat some of the occupants, although no deaths or serious injuries occurred.
 The sachems met with members of the colony's governing council at Fort Amsterdam and agreed to withdraw at sunset.
 Meanwhile, the councilors called the citizens to arms and a guard was mounted.
 As the Munsee gathered at the riverbank to depart, Hendrick van Dyck was shot and wounded by an arrow.
 In response, New Netherland's fiscal, Cornelis van Tienhoven, urged the guard to open fire.
 In the ensuing skirmish, three Munsee and three colonists were killed.

 One group of Munsee then crossed the Hudson River and attacked Pavonia while a second group raided Staten Island.

-Stuyvesant later reported that in the attacks “40 Christians” were killed and 100, mostly women and children, taken captive.
+Stuyvesant later reported that in the attacks "40 Christians" were killed and 100, mostly women and children, taken captive.
 He further reported that 28 farms had been destroyed, 12,000 skipples (9,000 bushels) of grain burned, and 500 head of cattle taken or killed.
+There were also ransacking of farms in Harlem and the Bronx, including Colen Donck.

 Cause

 Based on the reports of Stuyvesant, van Tienhoven, and members of the governing council, the directors of the Dutch West India Company concluded that the occupation of New Amsterdam was prompted by Hendrick van Dyck's murder of the Munsee woman he caught picking peaches in his orchard.
 The attacks on Pavonia and Staten Island were blamed on the actions of Cornelis van Tienhoven on the evening of the 15th: "Whoever considers only his last transaction with the savages, will find that with clouded brains, filled with liquor, he was a prime cause of this dreadful massacre."

-While the Peach War is often described as a retaliatory attack on New Amsterdam, no blood was spilled until the evening of the 15th.
-University of Iowa historian Tom Arne Midtrød observed: "If the Natives meant to launch a military attack on New Amsterdam, they could have done far more damage."

 A number of historians have speculated that the Susquehannock were behind the armed protest.
 In a letter to Stuyvesant, the governing council reported the presence of a Minqua (Susquehannock) sachem during the riot.
 Because of their close relationship with the Swedes, the Susquehannock are thought to have encouraged the Munsee to occupy New Amsterdam to force Stuyvesant to abandon his attack on New Sweden.
+While the Peach War is often described as a retaliatory attack on New Amsterdam, no blood was spilled until the evening of the 15th.
+University of Iowa historian Tom Arne Midtrød observed: "If the Natives meant to launch a military attack on New Amsterdam, they could have done far more damage."
 American historian Allan Trelease, however, noted that direct action on the Delaware by the Susquehannock would have been more to the point.